 - Seen how Doom is one of the oldest games around that people still play, there are many, many level packs for it.
 Few among them don't unleash massive amounts of enemies whenever you pick up a keycard; most of those squads dwarf the original levels', with hundreds of enemies being spawned - sometimes all at the same time, and often involving boss-level baddies such as Cyberdemons.
 Most level packs don't even bother with justifying the enemies' presence, or making their appearance somewhat plausible: they're just teleported in place, replete with teleportation noise and effect.
 In fact, you can often hear their idle sounds from the rooms in which they're waiting for their scripted teleportation; if you've blasted apart everything in sight, and you can still hear growling from somewhere, you better break out the BFG before you grab that keycard.

-- Duke Nukem 3D does pretty much like Doom, with aliens instead of demons.
+- Duke Nukem 3D does pretty much like Doom, with aliens instead of demons (including examples where they really spawn in response to picking up a keycard, in addition to revealing laser tripbombs in the room).
 Also, enemies spawn as punishment for killing humans.

 - Goldeneye 64; despite clearing the facility of all enemy soldiers, unlimited ones will appear once you are done talking to 006.
 Don't stay and fight — just set the damned charges, detonate them and run for it.
 Poor 006.
 Hope he doesn't hold a grudge.